Skip to main content

 Activity Log

-Activity logs include information for the following activities: triggered workflows, single-step executions, and events that didn't trigger a workflow.
+Activity logs include information for the following activities: triggered Workflows, single-Step executions, and events that didn't trigger a Workflow.
 They are searchable and filterable.
 You can access activity logs via the UI or the API.

 API Key

-An API key is a unique token generated on a user level within a workspace.
+A unique token generated on a user level within a workspace.
 It's used to authorize Torq's API calls when making requests, retrieving data, or performing actions.

 Audit Log

 Audit logs record the occurrence of an event, the timestamp, the instigating user or service, and the impacted entity.
-Audit logs come from the workspace the calling API key originates from - not all organizational workspaces.
+Audit logs come from the workspace the calling API key originates from—not all organizational workspaces.

 B